 What a Microvia Does in Printed Circuit Boards

 Information processing systems need a vehicle for inputting and outputting.
 Typically, they use a printed circuit board or another kind of high density interconnect structure as that vehicle.

-PCBs and high-density interconnections (HDIs) transmit user input into a device, process the user’s information, and then generate the device’s response.
+PCBs and high-density interconnections (HDIs) transmit user input to a device, process the user’s information, and then generate the device’s response.
 Microvias are the components that make that process happen since they allow PCBs to process your command.

 For example, if you use a tablet’s touchscreen to open an email, the PCB within the tablet will effectively allow your email account to pop up on your screen.
-Without the conductive pathways, microvias create, the PCB and the devices they are installed in could not operate efficiently—your email app wouldn’t open, and neither would any of the other programs or apps you installed on your device.
+Without the conductive pathways, microvias create, the PCB and the devices in which they are installed could not operate efficiently—your email app wouldn’t open, and neither would any of the other programs or apps you installed on your device.

 Microvias’ miniature size and comparatively outsized capabilities are also one of the major reasons we’ve seen increased processing power in the digital age.
 Without them, we’d be using substantially larger, potentially non-mobile devices that rely on conventional via technology.

 What Sets Microvias Apart From Other Types of Vias

 Printed circuit board manufacturing is expensive, in part because of how much each layer costs.
 Manufacturers can use standard microvias to replace through holes, increasing conductivity and decreasing the number of layers used in the PCB.
 This replacement can significantly reduce the manufacturing cost.
 In addition, the use of standard microvias can improve a PCB’s electrical characteristics.